-We work with the timber industry, the Forestry Commision and local businesses to ensure that any timber being transported on our roads is done according to agreed principles and protocols.
+We work with the timber local businesses to ensure that any timber being transported on our roads is in accordance with agreed principles and protocols.

 Agreed routes map